activitystream/slate/source/web-analytics.md

 ##Sending events with asa.js
 To send events, simply invoke the asa function with the event type as a string and the payload.
 Examples are provided in the javascript tab to the right.

+## Type-id pairs
+Some events have a type and id pair, like when describing a user identification or a product.
+These values can be anything you choose, but there are two important considerations to keep in mind:

+* **Every type/id pair must be unique**
+* **Usage of types should be consistent** - for example, if you are using "Customer" and a numerical id, but also want to use email identification, you should use a new type for that, e.g. "Email".

 ##Customer Account Provided